tvandort/legends-in-eleroth/Sessions/2022-02-09 - Figures at the Base of the Tower.md

 Katiz implies someone may have known this was going to happen.

-Zidall, very ornate robes in the colors of the Shevet.
+[[Zidall]], very ornate robes in the colors of the Shevet.
 Human.

 Thousands of years ago the tower also did a lighty thing.
 5 original individuals (voices) this has happened to before.

 Came through the tower and spoke to the five original bodies.
 5 souls of the contract.

-Jordel not looking at Zidall out of reverence.
+Jordel not looking at [[Zidall]] out of reverence.

 Jordel leaves the room.

 > Z: The contract that kept the power in check.
 It seems the last time the light was seen was the last time that the power leaked out into the world.

-Zidall doesn't know what the planes relate to the tower specifically for.
+[[Zidall]] doesn't know what the planes relate to the tower specifically for.
 Pauses when Mely mentions #the-chains.

 > Z: Some say the chains keep the planes together but this isn't true.

 5 Contracts passed down through blood lines.

-Zidall claims that there are claims that there are 5 bloodlines alive today still.
+[[Zidall]] claims that there are claims that there are 5 bloodlines alive today still.

 Original 5 lost to time.
 Current 5 are any possiblility.
 Bloodline passed and mingled through so many different people, families, eternal beings.